 The vineyard can be divided into 10 separate parcels of vines.
 Their best vineyard parcel has truly old vines that are close to 100 years of age, making that one of the oldest parcels of vines in the Medoc.

-The Sorges family managed to enlarge their estate in 1938 when they obtained a parcel of old vines that was purchased from their neighbor, Chateau Palmer.
-The terroir has gravel, sand and clay soils.
+The Sorges family managed to enlarge their Left Bank estate in 1938 when they obtained a parcel of old vines that were purchased from their neighbor, Chateau Palmer.
+The terroir has gravel, sand, and clay soils.
 The vineyard is planted to a vine density of 10,000 vines per hectare.
 On average, the vines are 30 years of age.

 The wine of Chateau Deyrem Valentin is vinified in traditional cement vats.
 Malolactic fermentation takes place in tank.
 The wine is then aged in about 30% new, French oak barrels for up to 15 months before bottling.